DIDONEproject/musif/README.md

 ### TODO

-* The above examples where put the features?
+[ ] The above examples where put the features?
-* The format of the features?
+[ ] The format of the feature file
-* Documentation for each single feature
+[ ] Documentation for each single feature
-* Detailed comparison with jsymbolic features
+[ ] Detailed comparison with jsymbolic features
-* How to add a new custom feature from scratch?
+[ ] How to add a new custom feature from scratch?
-* How to add a new custom feature based on the others?
+[ ] How to add a new custom feature based on the others?
-* Document configuration files
+[ ] Document configuration files
+[ ] Various TODO in code (mainly documentation)
+[ ] Reformat everything with standard formatting
-* Links to the documentation
+[ ] Links to the documentation
-* Links to related modules
+[ ] Links to related modules
-* Links to jupyter notebooks
+[ ] Links to jupyter notebooks